GauravJayaraj/project-LIBRARY/README.md

 - client side form validation, along with frontend event to accept input(and close form)  or stay on same state( just return from the event )

-- set data attribute using JS, and the dataset property
+- set data attribute using JS, the dataset property

 ________________________________________________________